ironsquishy/stupidthoughtful-server/README.md

 2. Run as attached `npm start`
 3. Run as detattached using pm2 `npm run dev`.
 Have to have pm2 installed globally

-Credit to myself going on 30 minutes walks.